 Trained technicians can identify the sources of leaks; they’ll inspect flue pipes and examine heat exchangers, looking for cracks.
 So, don’t wait—schedule a furnace tune up today.

 Prevent Multiple Repairs

 Spotty or poor maintenance will lead to unnecessary repair bills.
 Even small issues, like loose drain lines, water leaking from the furnace or defective pilot lights, can add up.
 And, if you wait for your furnace to break down, we guarantee you’ll pay more than if you catch a problem early.
 A service visit will reveal if your furnace needs attention and keep it running smoothly all winter long.

 Homeowners can help prepare an HVAC system for the colder months.
 Make time each fall to complete a few easy tasks before turning on your furnace.

 Grab your calendar and schedule a furnace tune up because some duties require special training and should be left to a professional.
 If possible, schedule your furnace maintenance well before the frigid weather arrives.
 Not only will your heating system be ready for action, but it’ll also be very easy to book an appointment.

-(Note: If you have a heat pump, it should be maintained twice a year because it works twice as hard, heating your home in the winter and cooling it in the summer!)
+(Note: If you have a heat pump in Toronto, it should be maintained twice a year because it works twice as hard, heating your home in the winter and cooling it in the summer!)